DomenicScarcella/DBTL-List-Reveal/README.md

 npm run test

-. . . or, to get a browser version of the test results, . . .
+or

 npm run test:ui

 . . . from the terminal in the project folder.
+The :ui option opens the test results in a browser window.

 # This Is My First App . . .